-Q. Please list the antiparasitic drug resistance cases that you have experienced or witnessed in horses, cattle or small ruminants in the United States in the past three years.
+Q. Please list the antiparasitic drug resistance cases that you have experienced or witnessed in horses, cattle, or small ruminants in the United States in the past three years.
 Choose one answer from each drop down menu for the target animal/drug/administration route/parasite of each example of parasite resistance that you provide.

 A1.
 Target Animal/Class: Adult horses (3 years old and older), Young horses (less than 3 years old), Dairy cattle, Cow-calf, Background/stockers, Feedlot cattle, Sheep, Goats